Log in if you have an account

 These of products that are (partly) made from organic or biodynamic materials where no artificial fertilizers or chemical pesticides have been used, and where the environmental impact has been kept as low as possible during cultivation.

-These include organic cotton (GOTS and Oeko-Tex certification), Lenzing Ecovero (a green viscose variety) and Tencel (the sustainable variant of Lyocell).
+These include organic cotton (GOTS and Oeko-Tex certification), Lenzing Ecovero (a green viscose variety), Tencel (the sustainable variant of Lyocell) and hemp.

 - Recycled & Upcycled